GAM-team/GAM/wiki/Send-Email.md

         (<SMTPDateHeader> <Time>)* (<SMTPHeader> <String>)* (header <String> <String>)*
 ```
 Emails will be sent to the users in `<UserTypeEntity>`.

-By default, emails will be sent from the admin user named in oauth2.txt, override this with the `from <EmailAddress>` option.

 When using the Gmail API/SMTP, GAM gets no/little indication as to the status of the message delivery; the from user will get a non-delivery receipt if the message
 could not be sent to the specified recipients.